pretorh/lfs-notes/steps/3-main-build.md

 # Building the LFS system

-These notes are from Chapter 8 of the 10.0 version
+These notes are from Chapter 8 of the 10.0 to 11.2 version

 ## setup